pushkar100/notes-clean-code-architecture/7-objects-classes.md

 **Single Responsibility Principle:**

 Identifying responsibilities let us create better abstractions in our code.
+Anything that violates the single responsibility principle has to be extracted into its own class.

 ```javascript
 // Good!